lifelessPixels/ram_machine/README.md

 cargo run examples/test.rasm    # or any other (yet not existant 😢) test program
 ```

+If you want to see debug output (at the moment it is only printing executed instructions and their respective addresses) you can set environment variable `RAM_DEBUG` to any value.

 ## RAM Assembly syntax

 ### Comments